PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * use long queue in brokerage in addition
   * increased max subjobs in UserIF to 5000
   * send log message from brokerage when disk shortage
   * use ANALY_LONG_BNL_ATLAS for UAT